ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 You can generate an estimate by specifying the necessary **configurations** for DR resources, such as the number of **cores**.
 This process allows you to review projected costs before making deployment decisions.

-> **Note**: Creating an estimate incurs no charges.
-Resources are billed only upon deployment.
+> **Note**: Creating an estimate incurs no charges, resources are billed only upon deployment.

 - Choose the **{{site.data.keyword.DR_short}}** setup as it is hosted within IBM’s data centers.

-- Choose the IBM Cloud region where the DR resources will be hosted.
+- Choose the **IBM Cloud region** where the DR resources will be hosted.

 - Define the number of cores required for DR.